AdaBet: Gradient-free Layer Selection for Efficient Training of Deep Neural Networks: Gradient-free Layer Selection

 \subsubsection{Selective Training on Local Dataset}

-\system{} performs on-device fine-tuning of the selected subset of layers using the local dataset \(\mathbb{D}\).
-Notice that \system{} can adopt a smaller batch size during such retraining, even if a larger batch size was used earlier during the layer selection process via activation aggregation (see \S\ref{sec:aggregation}).
-Moreover, the selective training approach is agnostic to the learning paradigm and can be applied in supervised, semi-supervised, or self-supervised settings.
-While we make no assumptions about the availability of labeled data during retraining, in this paper, we focus on showcasing the benefits of \system{} in standard supervised retraining scenarios used by our baselines.
+\system{} performs fine-tuning of the selected subset of layers using the local dataset \(\mathbb{D}\) under resource budgets or on-device.
+Notice that \system{} can adopt a smaller batch size during such retraining, even if a cumulative larger batch size was used earlier during the layer selection process via activation aggregation (see \S\ref{sec:aggregation}).
+Moreover, \system{}'s label-free selective training approach is agnostic to the learning paradigm and can be applied in supervised, semi-supervised, or self-supervised settings.
+While we make no assumptions about the availability of labeled data during retraining, this paper focuses on showcasing the benefits of \system{} in standard supervised retraining scenarios used by our baselines.
 We leave the investigation of other paradigms for future work.